YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 * `Go TpE()`_
 * `Go ValE()`_

+.. _go-simple-api:

 ---------------
 Go Simple API
 ---------------

 The Go Simple API consists of :code:`Go Data Structures & Type Definitions`, :code:`Go Simple API BufferT Methods`, :code:`Go Simple API BufferTArray Methods` and :code:`Go Simple API KeyT Methods`.
-Each of them wraps a function in the `C Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ – refer to the descriptions of those functions for more detailed information.
+Each of them wraps a function in the :ref:`C Simple API <c-simple-api>` – refer to the descriptions of those functions for more detailed information.
 The majority of the functionality is in :code:`Go Simple API KeyT Methods`.

 -------------------------------------
 Go Data Structures & Type Definitions
 -------------------------------------

-The :code:`C.ydb_buffer_t` structure, which is the :code:`ydb_buffer_t` structure described in `Data Structures & Type Definitions <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#data-structures-type-definitions>`_ is used to pass values between Go application code and YottaDB.
+The :code:`C.ydb_buffer_t` structure, which is the :code:`ydb_buffer_t` structure described in :ref:`c-data-struct` is used to pass values between Go application code and YottaDB.
 The design pattern is that the :code:`ydb_buffer_t` structures are in memory managed by YottaDB.
 Go structures contain pointers to the YottaDB structures so that when the Go garbage collector moves Go structures, the pointers they contain remain valid.

 There are five structures for the interface between YottaDB and Go:

 - :code:`BufferT` for data;
 - :code:`BufferTArray` for a list of subscripts or a set of variable names;
-- :code:`KeyT` for keys where a key in turn consists of a variable or lock resource name and subscripts, as discussed in `Concepts <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#concepts>`_; and
+- :code:`KeyT` for keys where a key in turn consists of a variable or lock resource name and subscripts, as discussed in :ref:`mlpg-concepts`; and
 - :code:`CallMDesc` references an M routine and caches information to accelerate calls from Go to M.
-- :code:`CallMTable` to reference `an M code call-in table <https://docs.yottadb.com/ProgrammersGuide/extrout.html#calls-from-external-routines-call-ins>`_.
+- :code:`CallMTable` to reference `an M code call-in table <../ProgrammersGuide/extrout.html#calls-ext-rt-call-ins>`_.

 ----------------------
 Go Wrapper Functions